For those who wear hearing aids, finding comfortable headphones that don’t interfere with or cause feedback on your devices can be a challenge.

 Sony WH-1000XM3 Noise Cancelling Headphones (Over-Ear)

-Sony has been making a lot of strides to put themselves almost on par with Bose in the noise cancellation department.
+Sony has been making a lot of strides to put itself almost on par with Bose in the noise-canceling headphones department.
 In some ways, the WH-1000XM3 surpasses Bose’s efforts.

 This model features their brand new noise cancellation processor which allows the headphones to complete on-site analysis based on the characteristics caused by your glasses and hearing aid.
 After all, you won’t have a tight seal depending on the hearing aid that you are wearing.

-These headphones deliver a comfortable wearing experience with deep and ergonomic ear space.
+These headphones deliver a comfortable wearing experience with deep, ergonomic ear space to completely cover the ear canal.
 This is important for those who wear protruding hearing aids because you don’t want a tight fit causing pain in your ears.

 If you want to be hip and wireless, the Beats Studio Wireless is for you.